- Bitcoin price can break above $10,000 even as it eyes a choppy price action in the weeks ahead.

 Meanwhile, the BTC Transactions reflected a stabilized sentiment.
 The analyst noted that it happens before every big price move to the upside.
 Excerpts from his note to traders:

 “We believe the bear trend ended in December 2019.
 And if COVID didn’t happen, the bull trend starting point would have been the 7k range last year.
-Miner capitulation and on-chain cycles are two of the most accurate fundamental cycle measurements, and these show strong signs since 7k.”
+Miner capitulation and on-chain volume cycles are two of the most accurate fundamental cycle measurements, and these show strong bullish signs since 7k.”